rahimgujjar/WhatsApp-WAL-XRay/Forensic-Research-Archive.md

 permalink: /Forensic-Research-Archive/
 ---

-# Finding :wastebasket: Messages and View-Once Media in WAL
+# Finding ␡ Messages and View-Once Media in WAL

 > Security research rarely begins with a grand objective to dismantle a global platform's architecture.
 It usually starts with a simple, localized annoyance.